awslabs/threat-composer/e2e/README.md

 **4. Browser extension.** In `packages/threat-composer-app-browser-extension/src/entrypoints/content-script/utils/core-utils.ts`,
 change `isLikelyThreatComposerSchema` to `return JSONobj ? true : false`.
 Clean under `tsc`.
-Rebuild with `yarn e2e:build:extension` and exactly one test fails — `JSON without a schema key leaves the button disabled` — which is the guard that stops the extension offering to open arbitrary JSON as a threat model.
+Rebuild with `pnpm e2e:build:extension` and exactly one test fails — `JSON without a schema key leaves the button disabled` — which is the guard that stops the extension offering to open arbitrary JSON as a threat model.
 The "content that is not JSON at all" test correctly still passes, because